GenericMappingTools/website/mirrors/index.rst

 Here is a list of the known active mirrors of the GMT remote data server.
 Change the GMT setting `GMT_DATA_SERVER <https://docs.generic-mapping-tools.org/latest/gmt.conf.html#term-GMT_DATA_SERVER>`_
 to the mirror that is closest to you to minimize transmission times.
+We thank the hosting institutions for mirroring the GMT data distribution so that users can have a faster download wherever they are located.

 .. cssclass:: table-bordered